Andy-xiaokang/my-mkdocs/docs/CS61A-2020-summer/chapter1.md

 ## 1.5 Control
 ### 1.5.2 Compound Statements
 A compound statement is so called because it is composed of other statements (simple and compound).
 Compound statements typically span multiple lines and start with a one-line header ending in a colon, which identifies the type of statement.
-Together, a header and an indented suite of statements is called a clause.
+Together, ***a header and an indented suite of statements is called a clause***.
 A compound statement consists of one or more clauses:

 ```python
 <header>: